Finding the Best Places to Retire Since 2006!

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

-Notes: Dolores has grown by 10% within the last decade, but this is a remote place with one 2-lane highway in and one 2-lane highway out.
+Notes: Dolores has grown by 10% within the last decade, but this is a remote place with one two-lane highway in and one two-lane highway out.
 Winters are long but summers are spectacular.
 The town plows roads in the winter but does not remove snow berms created by the plowing.
 Residents value their privacy.
 Wifi is available.
 Racial diversity is minimal.

 Recommended as a Retirement Spot?
 Yes, although the isolated location should be kept in mind.

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.

 The Centennial State's geography includes high plains, deserts, foothills, and mountains.
 Its Rockies are part of the 3,000-plus mile geologic uplift known as the North American Cordillera.
 More than 50 of the Cordillera's peaks taller than 14,000 feet are in Colorado.
 Outdoor recreation ranges from backpacking and climbing to road cycling and skiing.